SaraAlert/SaraAlert/docs/api/walkthrough-testing-the-backend-services-workflow.md

+---
+layout: default
+title: "Walkthrough: Testing the Backend Services Workflow"
+parent: API
+nav_order: 5
+---
-This page documents a set of steps to connect to the Sara Alert FHIR API using the SMART on FHIR Backend Services Workflow as described in  [Getting Started](https://github.com/SaraAlert/SaraAlert/wiki/API-Getting-Started#smart-on-fhir-backend-services-workflow).
+This page documents a set of steps to connect to the Sara Alert FHIR API using the SMART on FHIR Backend Services Workflow as described in  [Getting Started](api-getting-started#smart-on-fhir-backend-services-workflow).

 **If you are testing against a local instance of Sara Alert, follow all of the instructions below.
 If you are testing against the demo server, ignore sections with (LOCAL TESTING ONLY), and note that some numbers in the list of instructions will be skipped.**